WrenSecurity/wrensec-deploy-tool/README.md

   - `create-sustaining-branches`
     Creates `sustaining/X.Y.Z` branches in the current package from all release tags in the package.

+  - `tag-sustaining-branches`
+    Tags all `sustaining/X.Y.Z` branches of the current package.
+Each tag is annotated and signed with the GPG signature of the current GIT user.

+    Before running this command, you will need to generate a GPG key with `gpg --gen-key` and then set that as your GIT signing key with:

+    ```
+      git config --global user.signingkey KEY_ID
+    ```

+    With KEY_ID being the ID of the key (e.g. `1FA76C5D`).

   - `delete-sustaining-branches`
     Deletes all `sustaining/X.Y.Z` branches from the current package.